 - a.
-Each year, CUWCD's annual report will include a status report of the database development. - b.
-Each year, CUWCD's annual report will include a summary of changes in the water-level condition of the aquifers included in the district water-level monitoring program.

-4. Objective: Each year, CUWCD will disseminate educational information on groundwater through publication of a District newsletter.
+Each year, CUWCD's annual report will include a status report of the database repository and enhancements to the platform. - b.
+Each year, CUWCD's annual report will include a summary of changes in the water-level condition of the aquifers included in the district water-level monitoring program. - 4.
+Objective: Each year, CUWCD will disseminate educational information on groundwater through publication of a District newsletter, Quarterly Webnews, and website.

-Performance Standard: The CUWCD annual report will include a copy of the District newsletter published each year.
+Performance Standard: The CUWCD annual report will include a copy of the District newsletter published each year, with select examples of the Quarterly Webnews on Mailchimp/Twitter/Facebook